Habitat was a glimpse into the future way back in 1987, and was to take the SCUMM engine of Maniac Mansion and push it into an online world.

-It was a multi-player game to be used in conjunction with the local and Quantumlink phone number.
-The game would have allowed almost all users to create new objects and locations, these could then be used/stolen/destroyed by other users.
-The graphics were much similar to Labyrinth and Maniac Mansion.
+The game was to be multi-player based and used in conjunction with a Quantum Link phone number.
+It would have allowed almost all users to create new objects and locations, which could then be used/stolen/destroyed by other users.

-Unfortunately, the very ambitious Habitat beta was later replaced with a very slimmed-down and more limited for-pay system called Club Caribe, available through Quantum Link, an online service for Commodore 64/128 users.
+A beta was actually up and running of the game (so technically it was sort of “released”) for a few years, but was later replaced with a very slimmed-down and more limited for-pay system called Club Caribe, available again through Quantum Link (an online service for Commodore 64/128 users).
 Club Caribe had improved graphics and added facial expressions, but it was a very small world with far fewer features and possibilities.
+The game would live on in various forms for other platforms which you can read more about here: https://en.wikipedia.org/wiki/Habitat_(video_game)

-Contributions: Martin/Stadium64, Jogge, Tobias Hultman, Mike, Dumbflag, Brendan Phoenix, Michael, Charels Haley, Randy Farmer, Nemo, Joe Fiat
+Contributions: Martin/Stadium64, Jogge, Tobias Hultman, Mike, Dumbflag, Brendan Phoenix, Michael, Charels Haley, Randy Farmer, Nemo, Joe Fiat, Stuart Cass

 Available downloads for this entry